Stolen Purse, Lost Wallet? What to do, step-by-step

 A stolen purse or lost wallet gives an identity thief all the information and documentation they need to take advantage of your good name and credit.
-Criminals can sell your identification very easily for a good price, so be aware and immediately follow the steps below.
+Criminals can sell your identification very easily, view the Dateline MSNBC video on our home page to see how quickly and easily it is done.
+As frustrating and scary as it is, there are many things you can do right now so that you aren’t victimized further.

 1. Call your credit card and ATM card issuers.